Space

 Some endings bring an immense sense of relief.
 Others, break our hearts.
 Regardless of what category they fall into, in between endings and beginnings is a space where the previously unimagined emerges out of the mist.
 If only we have the courage to see what lies in that place of surreal emptiness.

 A story came to me in my late fifties that would simply not go away.
 I did my utmost to ignore it, constructed every barrier.
-Eventually, I surrendered, and followed my tale.
+Eventually, I surrendered and followed my tale.

 In this time of intense grief and deep-soul aloneness, where I was free-floating dissociated from all that was once my world, I picked up my tale again.
 For quite a while, it was the only activity where I could forget my sorrow and find an inkling of joy.

-Make space to follow your heart, at least once in this life.
-For, at the end when the time comes for your heart to asks questions, how will you respond?
+For, at the end when the time comes for your heart to asks questions,

 Comments are closed.